Why Narratives Stick: The Science of Storytelling

 Focusing on a specific, emotionally charged beat not only builds oxytocin through empathy, but it also activates the sensory cortex, making the scene feel immersive.

 This technique helps students resist the urge to summarize their whole life story.
-Instead, it invites them to slow down and show one moment with resonance.
+Instead, it invites them to slow down and present a single moment with resonance.

 3. Motifs and Anchor Objects